trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/useful_tools_for_analysis.rst

 .. admonition:: Exercise 1

     Repeat above steps for the *Recirc2D* example on a :Math:`50\times 50` mesh.
-Compare the aggregates from the **../../../test/tutorial/n2_easy_agg.xml** parameter file with the aggregates when using the **../../../test/tutorial/n2_easy_agg2.xml** parameter file, which drops some small entries of the fine level matrix $A$ when building the graph.
+Compare the aggregates from the **../../../test/tutorial/n2_easy_agg.xml** parameter file with the aggregates when using the **../../../test/tutorial/n2_easy_agg2.xml** parameter file, which drops some small entries of the fine level matrix :math:`A` when building the graph.

 .. admonition:: Exercise 2

     Vary the number of processors.
 Do not forget to export the aggregation data (option 7) after the simulation has rerun with a new number of processors.
-In *paraview* choose the variable *proc* for the coloring.
+In *ParaView* choose the variable *proc* for the coloring.
 Then the color denotes the processor the aggregate belongs to.
 How do the aggregates change when switching from 2 to 3 processors?
-    *  Try the solver parameters from **../../../test/tutorial/s4c.xml** vor the *Recirc2D* example on a :math:`50\times 50` mesh and compare them with the results for the **../../../test/tutorial/s4a.xml** and **../../../test/tutorial/s4b.xml** parameters.
+    *  Try the solver parameters from **../../../test/tutorial/s4c.xml** or the *Recirc2D* example on a :math:`50\times 50` mesh and compare them with the results for the **../../../test/tutorial/s4a.xml** and **../../../test/tutorial/s4b.xml** parameters.
 Which differences do you observe?

 Figure :ref:`useful_tools_for_analysis/figure_aggsNonSymm` shows the aggregates for the Recirc2D problem.
-When building the matrix graph, entries with values smaller than $0.01$ were dropped.
+When building the matrix graph, entries with values smaller than :math:`0.01` were dropped.
 Obviously the shape of the aggregates follows the direction of convection of the example.
 Using an uncoupled aggregation method (i.e., **aggregation: type = uncoupled**) as default the aggregates do not cross processor boundaries.

 .. _useful_tools_for_analysis/figure_aggsNonSymm: